 Family members lost jobs and got sick.
 Emma and three cousins got Covid and lived in exile for weeks.
 My cherished Aunt Kay passed amid inhumane Coronavirus restrictions for the dying.
 Friends, not designed for quarantine, lost their balance, their anxiety and depression blooming like toxic vapor.

 With our masks on, we couldn’t smile with our mouths so we tried to smile with our eyes.
 We worked on keeping six feet apart and sunk when we saw masked seniors making their way alone through the supermarket, challenge on top of challenge.

 Gratitude lists don’t work for me.
 Whenever I make one, it feels like crumbs.
 There is no nourishment in it.
 However, as a result of quarantine and the pandemic, I think I found something more satisfying.
 It’s prayer.

 I haven’t been a serious pray-er since middle school.
-Those prayers were filled with, “Please, God…me, me, me.”
-I don’t remember ever asking God to help someone out.
+I remember prayers like, “Please, God…me, me, me.”
+I don’t recall ever asking God to help someone out.
 In the last few months, I’ve developed a prayer routine mixed with words of gratitude, love and contrition.
-They feel like the sun and warm water.
-I’m amazed at how well they work on anxiety and sadness.
+It feels like the sun and warm water.
+They work on anxiety and sadness too.
 It’s as if you’re simultaneously wrapped in a blanket and set free.

 Amazon and I interact almost daily, which is a no-no on several levels.
-When the dogs bark, I assume it’s an Amazon delivery, not a neighbor.
-I should be embarrassed at the number of boxes we break down for the recycling bin, but the best delivery didn’t land on our door.
+When the dogs bark, I assume it’s an Amazon delivery, never a neighbor.
+We break down too many boxes for the recycling bin, but the best delivery didn’t land on our door.
 It came in the spirit of comfort from my mind to my heart.
 It is a new perspective on prayer.
 I’m pretty sure I’ll stick with it long after Covid passes, and we are reborn.